StackStorm/st2docs/docs/source/reference/policies.rst

 * PostgreSQL
 * file (for testing when all the services are running on a single host)

-For full list of the supported backends and how to configure them, please visit `OpenStack tooz documentation <https://docs.openstack.org/developer/tooz/>`_.
+For the full list of the supported backends and how to configure them, please visit `OpenStack tooz documentation <https://docs.openstack.org/developer/tooz/>`_.

 Some of these coordination backends also require corresponding client libraries to be installed